Merck/AlgebraicAgents.jl/readme.md

 As the framework evolves, multiple functionalities have matured enough to become standalone packages.

 This includes **[ReactiveDynamics.jl](https://github.com/Merck/ReactiveDynamics.jl)**, a package which implements a category of reaction (transportation) network-type dynamical systems.
 The central concept of the package is of a stateful, parametric transition; simultaneous action of the transitions then evolves the dynamical system.
 Moreover, a network's dynamics can be specified using a compact modeling metalanguage.

+**[CEEDesigns.jl](https://github.com/Merck/CEEDesigns.jl)** is a decision-making framework for the cost-efficient design of experiments, with direct applications in drug research, healthcare, and various other fields.
+Typically, a design consists of multiple experiments.
+Each experiment is regarded as an option to acquire additional experimental evidence and is associated with a monetary cost and an execution time.
+The framework, then, aims to select experiments that balance the value of acquired information and the incurred costs.

 Another package is **[GeneratedExpressions.jl](https://github.com/Merck/GeneratedExpressions.jl)**, which implements a metalanguage to support code-less expression comprehensions.
 In the context of ReactiveDynamics.jl, expression comprehensions are used to generate complex dynamics from user-specified template transitions.

 ## A Single Sketch